 During your stay

-- Rather than our usual face-to-face welcome after you have arrived and settled in to your cottage, we will aim to call you on the telephone to check if all is well.
-We would encourage you also to ring us at a convenient moment after you have unpacked, to let us know if all is well and if you have any questions.
+- Rather than our usual face-to-face welcome after you have arrived and settled in to your cottage, we would encourage you also to ring/email us at a convenient moment after you have unpacked, to let us know if all is well and if you have any questions.